opendocsg/slw-judgments-backfill/2018_SGHC_62/report.md

  [Emphases added]

 25     Notwithstanding the constitutional context in _Brady_ , I found these observations apposite.
-In our system, an accused’s plea of guilt similarly formed the legal basis for the accused’s conviction without a full trial and the attendant consequences (see _Koh Bak Kiang v Public Prosecutor_ [2016] 2 SLR 574 at [43]).
+In our system, an accused’s plea of guilt similarly formed the legal basis for the accused’s conviction without a full trial and the attendant consequences (see _Koh Bak Kiang v Public Prosecutor_ <span class="citation">[2016] 2 SLR 574</span> at [43]).
 As such, if the accused were able to show valid and sufficient grounds for the retraction of his plea, then like the qualification of plea situations mentioned, the court was duty bound to allow the application for retraction.

 26     Because of the grave consequences of a guilty plea, it had to be taken with care and due attention to the substantive nature of the plea.
 In this case, Mr Pereira and I had repeatedly clarified with the accused that he understood the nature and consequences of his plea and that he wanted to